bike advocacy, bicycle tour, bicycle safety

 Gyeongju / Lake Bokum Resort / Bulguksa (Temple)

-While bicycling is relatively rare in most medium and large size cities in South Korea, Gyeongju is an exception.
+While bicycling is relatively rare in most medium and large size cities in South Korea, Gyeongju is a notable exception.

-Group bike day-trip, Gyeongju, South Korea Rental bikes, including a tandem, GyeongjuA common weekend activity is to rent bike with a group of friends and tour the city, or go for a more rural bike tour.
+Group bike day-trip, Gyeongju, South Korea Rental bikes, including a tandem, GyeongjuA common weekend activity is for families or groups of friends to head for Gyeongju and rent bike to tour the city, or go for a longer rural bike tour.
+There are several bike rental shops, including one at the train station.
 Bicycle rental business often have tandems (bicycles-built-for-two) available for rent as well.

-Group bike day-trip, Gyeongju, South Korea Nun touring the cultural sites of Gyeongju by bike.A group of young women (left) are taking a bike tour of the cultural sites in Gyeongju and a group of nuns (right) doing the same..
+Group bike day-trip, Gyeongju, South Korea Nun touring the cultural sites of Gyeongju by bike.A group of young women (left) are taking a bike tour of the cultural sites in Gyeongju and a group of nuns (right) are doing the same.

 Tandem bike, bicycle-built-for-two, South Korea Here, a couple enjoys their excursion on a tandem.
 As seen in this picture and the preceding frames, an excessively lower seat height is the norm among most of the cyclists in this area.
 This suggests that they aren't regular bicyclists.
 Their technique would support this hypothesis -- all the more reason to make sure that facilities are designed to the highest standards.

 Bicycle, blading and walking paths, Gyeongju, South Korea Three parallel facilities have been built in the flood plain at Gyeongju.
-The one near the river is designated for walkers, the path to the right of it is for inline skaters and the third is a bicycle path.
-There are also bike/ped facilities at street level.
+The one near the river is designated for walkers (pink), the path to the right of it (green) is for inline skaters and the third (dark red) is a bicycle path.
+There are also bike / pedestrian facilities at street level.

 Pedestrian, bicycle bridge, Gyeongju, South Korea This pedestrian and bicycle bridge crosses the flood plain, and over the river side non-motorized trails.
 It connects the central business district of Gyeongju with a university area.
-The trip by motor vehicle is several kilometers longer.
+Atypically, the route for motor vehicle is several kilometers longer.

 On the other side of the road from the facility above is the facility shown on the left.
-It is divided into two lanes and wide enough for two-way traffic, and it is generally smooth enough for inline skaters.
-It also has some nice features like barriers to keep cars off of it and pull-out bike parking areas.
+It is divided into two lanes and wide enough for two-way traffic.
+It is generally smooth enough for inline skaters.
+It also has some nice features like barriers to discourage cars from driving down or parking on the path and pull-out parking areas for bicycles (upper center of the photo).

 This trail is seen going from Lake Bomun on the north side of Bukcheon towards Gyeongju.